Prof Charlotte Roberts, BA (Hons), MA, PhD, SRN

 (email at firstname.lastname@example.org)

-I 'classify' myself as a bioarchaeologist.
-I have a background in archaeology, environmental archaeology and human bioarchaeology.
-I have studied and interpreted human remains from archaeological sites for the past 25 years, and I am specifically interested in the interaction of people with their environments in the past by exploring patterns of health and disease (and especially those health problems that are common today).
+A bioarchaeologist, I have a background in archaeology, environmental archaeology and human bioarchaeology.
+I have studied and interpreted human remains from archaeological sites for the past 30 years, and I am specifically interested in exploring the interaction of people with their environments in the past through patterns of health and disease (palaeopathology), and especially those health problems that are common today.
+My key research interest is in the origin, evolution and history of infectious diseases.

-I also try to utilize multiple lines of evidence for reconstructing past health, including exploring the application of medical anthropological approaches to bioarchaeology.
-Furthermore, I have a strong active interest in the impact of concepts of disease causation on past therapeutic measures.
+I also try to utilize multiple lines of evidence for reconstructing past health, including exploring the application of medical anthropological and evolutionary biological approaches to bioarchaeology.
+Furthermore, I have a strong active interest in past concepts of disease causation and therapeutic measures.

-I have always promoted the need for the contextualisation of biological data for health problems experienced by our ancestors through many of my publications and in my teaching - see my publications below (e.g. Roberts 1991, Roberts and Cox 2003, Roberts and Buikstra 2003, Roberts and Manchester 2005, Roberts 2007, Roberts and Cox 2007).
+I have always promoted the need for the contextualisation of biological data for health problems experienced by our ancestors through many of my publications and in my teaching - see my publications below (e.g. see books: Roberts and Cox 2003, Roberts and Buikstra 2003, Roberts and Manchester 2005, Roberts 2007, Roberts and Cox 2007).

 My nursing background, particularly, has guided me into taking an holistic approach to past ill health in bioarchaeology, something that was also considered essential in a hospital environment.
 Understanding why and how people and communities today experience health problems is essential to be able to understand ill health in the past.
 This includes a consideration of the impact of age, sex, gender, ethnicity, religion, and social, economic and political status on disease occurrence.